spidererrol/perl6-Proxy-Watched/README.md

 In sink (void) context this method will wait until the watched variable is the same as the value (smartmatch) or one of the values in the set (associative).

 In scalar context it will return a promise which will be kept when the above condition is met.

+This method may return / keep the promise straight away if the watched variable already meets the condition.

 method wait-while
 -----------------